 I often hear people commenting on how they’re not breakfast people.
 Or how they can’t eat for a few hours after they wake up in the morning.
 I do not understand these people.
 Am I the only one who wakes up hungry?
-Now that I’m pregnant, I actually wake up starving and usually have two, sometimes three, breakfasts.
+Now that I’m pregnant, sale I actually wake up starving and usually have two, help sometimes three, doctor breakfasts.
 A small one before I work out – a piece of fruit, a little bit of cereal – and then a more substantial one before I get ready to go to work – usually a fruit and peanut butter smoothie or oatmeal and an egg.
 If I’m still hungry, I’ll have cheese and crackers when I get to work.
 Am I boring you with my daily routine?
 Sorry about that.
 I just mean to say – I am really into breakfast.

 And breakfast on the weekend is even better.
 You get to stay in your pajamas while you make something good to eat and you don’t have to worry about how long it will take or how much of a mess you’ll make.
 There’s plenty of time for special treats.
 This breakfast definitely falls into the “special treat” category and it’s not for those of you on diets.
 07 19 30